ejm930/cellerator/README.md

 For a basic installation of all required mathematical files and plugins, download the latest Cellerator install file.

-For the python version, see the pycellerator project.
+For the python version, see the pycellerator project at https://github.com/biomathman/pycellerator